Abortion is healthcare, and it's time to decriminalise it in the UK. Add your name to demand change.

 In 2021, a 15-year-old girl who had an unexplained early stillbirth was subjected to a year-long criminal investigation that involved having her phone and laptop searched.

 In another case in 2022, a woman was kept in a prison cell for 36 hours after having a stillbirth – because of suspicions she’d had an abortion after the legal cutoff point.

-Even if the worst doesn't happen, toxic stress during a mother's pregnancy affects her baby's development.
-Do you believe women suffering miscarriages and stillbirths should be locked in prison cells and interrogated?
+Even if the worst doesn't happen, toxic stress during a person's pregnancy affects foetal development.
+Do you believe people suffering miscarriages and stillbirths should be locked in prison cells and interrogated?